 Very few Sopranos episodes have had as much written about them as “Employee of the Month” has.
 And understandably so.
 It is a sharp and powerful episode, and one of the highlights of the series.

 The hour starts off with the return of some familiar faces: Irina, under the pretext of trying to help recover Svetlana’s stolen prosthesis, tries to reconnect with Tony; and Richard LaPenna is back together with Dr. Melfi.
 While Irina’s return becomes more of a substantial storyline in later episodes, it is Richard’s return that is consequential in this one.
 We first met Richard in “The Legend of Tennessee Moltisanti” where he functioned as the meta-mouthpiece of all those critics that had a problem with the series’ violence and/or depiction of Italian-Americans.
 Richard spoke for those who felt that HBO should drop The Sopranos.
-Now he speaks for those that feel Melfi should drop Tony Soprano as a client.
+Now he speaks for those that feel Melfi should drop her client Tony Soprano.
 He tries to get Melfi to hand her mobster-patient over to a behavior-modification specialist.
-Melfi insists that she is making progress with him, as evidenced by real a breakthrough they had last week.
-Perhaps there was something profoundly revelatory in last week’s session, finding connections between food and violence and the panic attacks.
+Melfi insists that she is making progress with him, as evidenced by the significant breakthrough they had last week.
+Perhaps there was something profound and revelatory in last week’s session, when she made connections between food and violence and Tony’s panic attacks.
 But we had a sense that Tony was not nearly as impressed by this “breakthrough” as Dr. Melfi was.
 And this is immediately clear in their first session of this episode:

 Melfi: Did you bring your log?